LesterLyu/The-Look/deliverables/iteration-01.review.md

 #### Goals and/or tasks that were met/completed:

-* Singled out one idea for our project
+* Singled out one idea for our project.
+  We brought out 9 ideas at the beginning.
+Some of them are lack of creativity, some are not convenient to use, and some are pure CRUD.
+After the first plan meeting, we screen out two ideas for discussion with TA during tutorial.
+And after the first tutorial, we determined to build a men's style advisor app.
 * Decided on some basic features of the product
   * Profile our users by their favor
   * Gain the information about user's favor in an interactive manner instead of filling a long form.